Robert S. Strauss: Carter administration

-Reagan
+Reagan administration

 Carter's successor, Reagan, was to face difficulties of his own.
 His efforts to resolve another hostage situation led to the Iran-Contra affair.
 Many of the president's supporters believed that the aggressive management style of his White House Chief of Staff, Donald Regan, was making matters worse.
 However, Reagan remained loyal to Regan and would not consider replacing him.
 A presidential adviser, Michael Deaver, as well as First Lady Nancy Reagan made a discreet approach to an experienced outsider they believed might be able to persuade Reagan.
 Others had told him what he wanted to hear: that the controversy would blow over and that Donald Regan was more useful than not being there.
 Strauss, who had closely observed the workings of two other presidential administrations, told Reagan the painful truth: Regan had become a liability and that the White House needed a Chief of Staff who could mend fences, especially with Congress.

 Strauss recommended former Senator Howard Baker, a Republican who was respected on both sides of the aisle for his competence and his integrity.
 Reagan was visibly annoyed with Strauss's suggestions.
 However, a few days later, Donald Regan submitted his resignation, and the President appointed Baker to replace him.
 Baker skillfully managed Reagan's recovery from the controversy, and Reagan left office with his popularity restored.

 Strauss was then appointed as the co-chair, along with ex-Secretary of Transportation Drew Lewis, of the National Economic Commission.
 The bipartisan commission was tasked to solve the federal budget deficit that had grown to over $4 trillion.
 The commission lasted from 1988 to 1989 and ended in the first term of George HW Bush.